-Suntec City shopping mall has been undergoing major transformations over the past 20 months or so.
+(Updated 2017) Suntec City shopping mall had been undergoing major transformations that ended in 2016.
 If your last visit to Suntec City was when Carrefour was still there, then it is likely that you will not recognise the new place, other than the Suntec fountain of wealth.
 Here is The Ordinary Patrons’ (TOP) list of Suntec City Food Places and Restaurants that we have tried.

 We have provided links to our reviews which will contain more information about each restaurant.
 As restaurant details such as menus and opening hours often change, we recommend that you check with the restaurants for the current information